Railway Parcel Charges in India: Per Kg Rates, Cost Details and Booking Process in 2026

 Bike parcel charges by train are calculated based on weight category, engine capacity, and distance travelled.

-Approximate bike parcel charges by train range between ₹300 and ₹2,000, depending on distance and service scale.
+Put together, a bike parcel by train typically costs somewhere between Rs 300 and Rs 2,000, depending on distance and the scale used.

 Car Parcel Charges by Train